jss1118/GLAIR/README.md

 ## Update cycle

-**Alpha** These versions are not available to the public.
+**Alpha:** These versions are not available to the public.
 They are early developer versions.

-**Beta** These are early versions to updates that are available to the public for testing via request.
+**Beta:** These are early versions to updates that are available to the public for testing via request.

-**Release** These are official updates that are available in the mainstream version.
+**Release:** These are official updates that are available in the mainstream version.

 ## Contributing